Hollie Doyle: Career

 On 16 January 2023, Doyle fractured her elbow and ruptured ligaments after her mount The Perfect Crown suffered a fatal injury during a race at Wolverhampton.
 The injury kept Doyle out of racing for two-an-a-half months.
 In June 2023 she secured her second European Classic, the Group 2 Oaks d'Italia at San Siro Racecourse in Milan, riding Shavasana for trainer Stefano Botti.
 Later that month she became the first female jockey to ride a Group 1 winner at Royal Ascot, when Bradsell, trained by Watson, survived a stewards' enquiry to take the King's Stand Stakes.
 There were further Group 1 successes on Nashwa in the Falmouth Stakes at Newmarket and on Trueshan in the Prix du Cadran at Longchamps.

 In October 2023 Doyle was given a one-month suspended ban, having tested positive for dihydrocodeine in April.
 The British Horseracing Authority (BHA) accepted that she had taken the substance inadvertently in an over-the-counter painkiller purchased in Japan.
-Doyle, together with Marquand, returned to Japan in November 2023 for another short term contract.
+Doyle, together with Marquand, returned to Japan in November 2023 for another short-term contract.
 In August 2024, Bradsell won the Nunthorpe Stakes to give Doyle her ninth Group 1 win.
 Doyle rode her 1,000th winner on Leyhaimur on 3 September 2024 at Goodwood.
 She rode her 1,000th British winner on Handle With Care at Lingfield on 24 March 2025.

 Doyle has competed four times (2017, 2018, 2023 and 2025) in the Shergar Cup team event, being part of the winning team in 2018 and 2023 and winning the silver saddle award in 2023 for the jockey with the most points in the event.
 In 2025, she was captain of the Great Britain and Ireland team.

 On 10 May 2025, Doyle became Britain's winningmost female jockey when she gained her 1,023rd winner riding Brindavan in a handicap at Ascot, and surpassed the record set by Hayley Turner.
 Doyle said:"It's a nice milestone to reach and I'm really grateful to all the females before me.
 Hayley had it a lot tougher than I did and she’s paved the way for people like me to go on and do this, and there's plenty more female riders in the pipeline who will go on to do it."

 In August 2025, her five-year retainer to ride for Al Sagar came to an end when the owner announced that he was replacing her with Oisin Murphy.

+On 22 May 2026, when riding at Bath, Doyle sustained a fracture to her left leg when her mount, Vault Of Heaven, was fatally injured.
+Doyle's injury required surgery and she anticipated a lengthy spell on the sidelines.